ethereum-optimism/optimism-monorepo/packages/contracts-bedrock/meta/STYLE_GUIDE.md

 - should be in `SCREAMING_SNAKE_CASE`
 - should be `internal`
-- should have a hand written getter function
+- should have a handwritten getter function

 This approach clearly indicates to the developer that the value is immutable, without exposing the non-standard casing to the interface.
 It also ensures that we don’t need to break the ABIs if